Visit the institution website for COVID‑19 updates

 Energy is a huge topic, of very significant current scientific, technological, environmental, political and financial interest.
-The complexity and rapid change associated with energy technologies necessitates engineers with a very good grasp of the fundamentals, with exposure and good understanding of all main energy sources and technologies, but also with specialization in a few areas.
-This is the prevailing philosophy behind this MPhil, fully consistent with the prevailing philosophy and structure of the University of Cambridge Engineering Department as a whole.
+The complexity and rapid change associated with energy technologies necessitates engineers with a very good grasp of the fundamentals, with exposure and a good understanding of all main energy sources and technologies, but also with specialisation in a few areas.
+This is the prevailing philosophy behind this MPhil, fully consistent with the prevailing philosophy and structure of the University of Cambridge Department of Engineering as a whole.

 The educational target of the MPhil in Energy Technologies is to communicate the breadth of energy technologies and the underpinning science.
 The objectives of the course are:

-- To teach the fundamental sciences behind technologies involved in energy utilization, electricity generation, energy efficiency, and alternative energy.
+- To teach the fundamental sciences behind technologies involved in energy utilisation, electricity generation, energy efficiency, and alternative energy.

-- To develop graduates with an overall view of energy engineering, while offering specialization in a selected area through a research project.
+- To develop graduates with an overall view of energy engineering, while offering specialisation in a selected area through a research project.

 - To prepare students for potential future PhD research.